pnpm/pnpm.io/blog/2021-12-29-yearly-update.md

 ## Usage

-### Download stats
+### Download Stats

 My goal this year was to beat Bower by the number of downloads.
-We were able to achieve this goal [in November](https://npm-stat.com/charts.html?package=pnpm&package=bower&from=2021-01-01&to=2021-12-29)!
+We were able to achieve this goal [in November](https://npm-stat.com/charts.html?package=pnpm&package=bower&from=2021-01-01&to=2021-12-29):

 ![](/img/blog/pnpm-vs-bower-stats.png)